 Virtual Work Experience: An educator’s experience

-That’s where Virtual Work Experience aims to help – this interactive video simulates a day in a real workplace; it’s designed to help young people feel prepared for the real thing and complement any placements they’re able to secure.
-Working through the tool, students have the opportunity to interact with people from different departments, solving problems and completing real-life tasks.
+That’s where Virtual Work Experience aims to help – this interactive tool simulates a day in a real workplace; it’s designed to help young people feel prepared for the real thing and complement any placements they’re able to secure.
+Working through the tool, students have the opportunity to interact with people from different departments of a digital transformation agency, solving problems and completing real-life tasks.

 Lin Proctor, the Raising Aspirations Director of Future Academies, explains how she’s used the tool with her own students.

 "I used Virtual Work Experience during breakout sessions as part of a CV writing lesson for particularly hard-to-reach students aged 16-17.
 The aim was to get them familiar with the skills they’ll need to impress employers; and not only that, but also the skills they already have that they may not have identified as qualities a business would value.

 This is something I find my classes often struggle with.
 For example, if I had a pound for every time a student failed to mention a sports team, school production or band they’d been involved in when asked how they could demonstrate team work, I wouldn’t need a job!
 That becomes even more noticeable when talking about core transferable skills such as communication, creativity and problem solving; students simply don’t always realise what skills they have which fit these categories.